NJUNLP/knn-box/README.md

 vim model_configs.yml
 # step 3. launch the web page
 bash start_app.sh

-# Optional: regist your own tokenize function in src/tokenizer.py and then use it in model_configs.yml if necessary
+# Optional: regist your own tokenize handler function in src/tokenizer.py
+# and then use it as `--tokenizer` in model_configs.yml if necessary
 ```

 ![](https://s1.ax1x.com/2022/11/25/zY3djf.png)